Skip to content

 Does a larger key slow down sending?
 The impact on signing and verification is negligible.
 The only real concern with 2048 is DNS publishing, not performance.

 Is there a key size requirement for DMARC or BIMI?
 DMARC itself doesn't mandate a key size — it just requires DKIM alignment.
 But for BIMI with a VMC (the logo-in-inbox feature), some certification authorities and industry guidelines recommend at minimum 2048-bit DKIM keys as part of the overall domain security posture.
-Consider 2048 as the floor, not a ceiling.
+2048 stands as the floor, not a ceiling.

 What key size doesn't fix